Frequently asked questions

 Yes, you can leave your suitcases or rucksacks in our lockers – all you need is a £1 coin, which you’ll get back.
 The lockers are located near the main entrance at our Visitor Centre Park and Ride Bus Stop, as well as at Banana Coach Park.

 Will my mobile phone get any reception at Eden?

 Mobile phone reception is good throughout the site on most networks, although there are some blind spots and reception can be disrupted when the site is busy.
-If you encounter difficulty getting mobile reception and need to make a call, please contact a steward who will be able to assist.
+If you encounter difficulty getting mobile reception and need to make a call, please contact an Eden team member who will be able to assist.

 What do I do if I need first aid when at Eden?

 We have a dedicated team of first aiders and paramedics.
 If you are in need of any medical assistance, please contact a member of Eden staff and they will be happy to help.

 We’ve got a whopping 245 toilets, of which we’re very proud!
 Not only do they flush with harvested rainwater from our site, they have won several national Loo of the Year Awards.
 All toilets on site are easily accessible and each location includes a dedicated accessible cubicle.
 We also have a special Changing Places toilet which includes a height adjustable changing bench, a hoist system, shower and space for one person with a disability and up to two personal assistants.
 See our Accessibility Guide for more information on getting around Eden.

 What type of baby facilities do you have?

 All toilet buildings have unisex baby changing facilities.
 While we welcome breastfeeding across the site, if you wish to have a private and quiet space, please speak to a team member who can find you the best location on the day.
 Find out more about our baby facilities on our Visiting with kids page.

 If you think you've lost something at the Eden Project, drop us an email on firstname.lastname@example.org.